Your cart is currently empty!

 Things to know about Iceland – there are crowds in the off-season

-Remember – Iceland now receives triple the visitors it did in 2000, adding up to more than a million visitors per year as of 2015.
-That’s over three times the population of the country.
+Remember – Iceland now receives seven times the number of visitors it did in 2000, adding up to more than a 2.2 million visitors in 2023 alone.
+That’s almost six times the population of the country.
 Expect crowds, especially along the Golden Circle route.

 It’s always windy in Iceland